kaaedit/kaa/README.rst

 To set/unset breakpoints, select ``[Code]|Toggle Breakpoint`` in menu in editor.
 By default, ``f8`` key is bounded to this menu item.

-While debugger window is opend, you can suspend the debugger window with escape key.
+While debugger window is opend, you can suspend the debugger window by escape key.
 After you finish to update breakpoints with editor window, select ``[Tools]|Python debugger`` menu again to resume debugger.

 Inspect variables
 ++++++++++++++++++